-Our comparison of spermatogonial cell (Grive et al., 2019; Hammoud et al., 2015).
-Notably, PND15 corresponds to the maturation of Sertoli cell niche testis (Flickinger, 1967; Shinohara et al., 2001).
-Upregulation of in PND15 spermatogonia suggest an increased cellular communication with the somatic niche compared to the first week of postnatal development.
-We complemented findings literature RNA-seq data from PND14 and adult spermatogonia, and confirmed further transcriptome changes in signaling pathways related to mitochondria, developmental processes and cell-to-cell signaling.
-Furthermore, numerous pathways related to cytokine signaling upregulated in adult spermatogonia, which point to the recently suggested role of testis resident macrophages in maintaining and regulating spermatogonial proliferation (DeFalco et al., 2015; Garbuzov et al., 2018).
-To we , histone modifications and DNAme spermatogonial cells (Hammoud et al., 2014, 2015).
-Interestingly, we found with increased chromatin accessibility around their TSS which exhibited either an up- or a downregulated expression between pup and adult spermatogonia.
+Our comparison of the gene expression changes from PND8 to PND15 spermatogonial cells confirmed the dynamic transcriptome associated with developing spermatogonial cell states (Grive et al., 2019; Hammoud et al., 2015).
+Notably, PND15 corresponds to the maturation of Sertoli cell niche in the mouse testis (Flickinger, 1967; Shinohara et al., 2001).
+Upregulation of pathways associated with signal transduction and cellular transport in PND15 spermatogonia suggests an increased cellular communication with the somatic niche, compared to the first week of postnatal development.
+We complemented these findings with literature RNA-seq data from PND14 and adult spermatogonia, and confirmed further transcriptome changes in signaling pathways related to mitochondria, developmental processes and cell-to-cell signaling.
+Furthermore, we revealed numerous pathways related to cytokine signaling upregulated in adult spermatogonia, which point to the recently suggested role of testis resident macrophages in maintaining and regulating spermatogonial proliferation (DeFalco et al., 2015; Garbuzov et al., 2018).
+These findings suggest that, as the testis matures and the somatic niche develops, spermatogonial cells rely more on paracrine signaling and undergo vast changes in gene expression programs.

+To obtain a comprehensive profile of the chromatin and the transcriptome differences between early postnatal and adult spermatogonial cells, we have integrated the chromatin accessibility and gene expression, with known histone H3 modifications and global DNAme patterns of THY1+ spermatogonial cells from (Hammoud et al., 2014, 2015).
+This allowed us to identify 4 distinct categories of differentially accessible chromatin regions for which the nearest gene was dynamically expressed between early postnatal and adult stages.
+Interestingly, we found a similar number of genes with increased chromatin accessibility around their TSS which exhibited either an up- or a downregulated expression between pup and adult spermatogonia.
 In the category of upregulated genes with increased nearby chromatin accessibility, we identified several factors associated with redox processes, mitochondria function and cell proliferation.
-In contrast, genes marked by an increase in chromatin accessibility and downregulated expression in adult spermatogonia comprised factors important for cell cycleRNA processingdevelopmental genes(Starks et al., 2019) poised state. previous in sperm also revealed a poised state at promoters of developmental genes (Erkek et al., 2013; Hammoud et al., 2014; Jung et al., 2017).
-Therefore, our findings poised status established at the spermatogonial cell stage.
-We also identified a category of regions for which the decrease in chromatin accessibility correlated with a decreased expression, category which . stable methylation patterns we at the differentially accessible chromatin regions, in both distal and proximal genomic regions sugge a minimal impact for in regulating gene expression dynamics spermatogonial cells across postnatal age.
-Collectively, we were able to identify novel chromatin transitions which may be utilized in the regulation of transcriptional programs important for spermatogonial cell maintenance, proliferation and metabolic demands across postnatal age.
+In contrast, genes marked by an increase in chromatin accessibility and downregulated expression in adult spermatogonia comprised factors important for cell cycle, RNA processing and developmental genes, suggesting that active repression is taking place at these genes (Starks et al., 2019).
+For some of the developmental genes, more accessible chromatin was also marked by a bivalent H3K4me3/H3K27me3, indicative of a poised state.
+Notably, previous findings in THY1+ adult spermatogonial cells and in sperm also revealed a poised state at promoters of developmental genes (Erkek et al., 2013; Hammoud et al., 2014; Jung et al., 2017).
+Therefore, our findings suggest that open chromatin reorganization may contribute to the poised status that is already established at the spermatogonial cell stage for certain developmental genes.
+We also identified a category of regions for which the decrease in chromatin accessibility correlated with a decreased expression, category which also included developmental factors.
+The stable methylation patterns we detected at the differentially accessible chromatin regions, in both distal and proximal genomic regions, suggest a minimal impact for DNAme in regulating gene expression dynamics of spermatogonial cells across postnatal age.